ananthakumaran/paisa/docs/reference/config.md

 default configuration is tuned for Indians, users from other countries would have to change the `default_currency` and `locale`.

+### Accounts

+In many places, paisa expects you to specify a list of accounts.
+You can type the full account name like `#!ledger Account:Equity:APPL`.
+Paisa also supports wildcard `*`, you can use `#!ledger Account:Equity:*` to represent all accounts under Equity.
+It's also possible to use negation. `#!ledger !Expenses:Tax` will match all accounts except Tax.
+If you use negation, then all the accounts should be negation.
+Don't mix negation with others, if done the behavior will be undefined.

 ```yaml
 # Path to your journal file.
 It can be absolute or relative to the
 # configuration file.
 The main journal file can refer other files using